It is progressive wear of the muscular tissues.

 The underlying mechanism involves damage to the upper and lower motor neurons.
 The diagnosis is based on a person’s signs and symptoms, and tests are done to rule out other possible causes.

-The disease can affect people of any age, but it usually begins around the age of 60 and in inherited cases around the age of 50.
+The disease can affect people of any age, but it usually begins around the age of 60 and, in inherited cases, around 50.
 Average survival from onset to death is two to four years.
-About 10% survive more than 10 years.
+About 10% survive more than ten years.